 Whether an application’s fuel efficiency and range can be improved upon with a propeller really depends on just how well it is propped, initially.
 In some instances, the boat is propped correctly and there is very little to be gained, while in others, the propeller is incorrect for the application and significant improvements can be found.
 The degree to which this can be done will be highly dependent upon just what the boat/motor combination is lacking, and just HOW lacking it is.

-In one particular example, we [the author works for Prop Tech!] were asked by an OEM boat manufacturer to address just such inefficiency on a 32-foot performance cruiser with twin 250-hp 4-strokes.
+In one particular example, we were asked by an OEM boat manufacturer to address just such inefficiency on a 32-foot performance cruiser with twin 250-hp 4-strokes.
 The boat had an excessively high minimum plane speed (marginal plane below 4100 rpm), poor low-speed handling characteristics, excessively high fuel consumption, and excessive “bow-lift” running the stock moderate-to-high rake 15 ½” x 17” 3-blades.

 An X-stream X-ample

 In this case, it was determined that the boat was suffering from a rearward-biased center of gravity, and propellers without sufficient blade surface area.
 In order to address this, we increased blade area by increasing the number of blades to four, utilized a propeller geometry with lower rake for more “stern-lift”, and dropped the pitch one inch, to ensure that we allowed the motors to run in the heart of their torque band.